10 Best Lead Generation for December 2025

 Risk Factors

-- Competition from traditional and digital-first legal providers
+- Competition from traditional law firms and other legal tech platforms

 Stock #3: Ziff Davis, Inc. (ZD)